CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms including 'create architecture diagram', 'visualize Azure resources', 'show resource relationships', 'generate Mermaid diagram', 'diagram my resources', 'map Azure infrastructure', 'resource topology'.
-These are terms users would naturally use.
+Excellent coverage of natural trigger terms users would say: 'create architecture diagram', 'visualize Azure resources', 'show resource relationships', 'generate Mermaid diagram', 'diagram my resources', 'map Azure infrastructure', 'resource topology'.
+These cover many natural phrasings.

 3 / 3